What is BYOD?

 - iPad - All models (WiFi only and Cellular)

-(iOS 7.0 or newer is recommended for any Apple Device)
+(iOS 7.0 or later is recommended for any Apple Device)

 - Android Devices